Payette Lake

-Payette Lake is a natural lake in the western United States, located in west central Idaho at McCall.
+Payette Lake is a 5,000 acre natural lake in the western United States, located in west central Idaho at McCall.
 Formed by glacial activity, it is situated in the upper drainage basin of the Payette River, which drains into the Snake River.

 Outflow from the lake at its southwest corner is regulated for irrigation purposes by a small dam completed in 1943.
 The normal maximum lake surface elevation of 1520 m above sea level is attained in July; a normal drawdown of 1.7 m is completed by December.